FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 #### Session ID

-If `sid` is empty, a new random session ID will be generated by Web Components and preserved across page loads.
+If `sid` is empty and Web Components is unable to determine a session ID from the environment, a new random session ID will be generated and preserved across page loads.
 Usually, you never have to set it.
 You only need to set it if you want to force a particular session ID.